Travel the Hidden Trails of Scotland

 Comments from Clients

-Brian Hammond gave a four star review, saying that “Excellent guides, great location and food.
+Brian Hammond gave a four-star review, saying that “Excellent guides, great location, and food.
 The only thing I’d do to improve the trip for me personally is to speak to the guides first as I booked on a trip that was not as demanding as I’d normally choose and you have to remember in some instances this will limit what you can do by the capabilities of others in the group, the guides will not always be able to split the group etc.” (9/25/2016)

-Elizabeth Roberts gave a two star review, saying that “I would be careful with recommending the holiday to some of my friends (I am 71) because the enjoyment of the holiday depended very much on ‘going with the flow’ and previous long experience on family sailing holidays.
-I might try somewhere a bit warmer next time, but would not fault the professionalism of the crew or the safety of the boat.
+Elizabeth Roberts gave a two-star review, saying that “I would be careful with recommending the holiday to some of my friends (I am 71) because the enjoyment of the holiday depended very much on ‘going with the flow’ and previous long experience on family sailing holidays.
+I might try somewhere a bit warmer next time but would not fault the professionalism of the crew or the safety of the boat.
 Just one shower between 12, that’s pretty extreme…” (5/18/2016)

-Margaret Houtzaager commented that, “The Highland Way was a great walking experience.
+Margaret Houtzaager commented that “The Highland Way was a great walking experience.
 Daily walking distances were very do-able and accommodation on the way was very comfortable.
 Our guide, Duncan, was awesome.
 Overall a fabulous walking trip.”
 (9/29/2016)

 Wilderness Scotland’s goal is to cover the whole of Scotland.
 It’s experiencing Scotland “not through a glass window – it’s breathing the air and [the] experience.
 That’s what Scotland is all about,” says Stevie Christie, Head of Adventure in Wilderness Scotland.
 “Imagine yourself sitting on a boat looking up at the mountains, trying something you’ve never tried before.”

 “We aim to give clients what they want, but more as well.”
-This means that clients come visit Scotland with certain expectations in mind, perhaps they want to see an ancient loch or castle, but as well as seeing these more popular destinations, they experience beautiful, more obscure areas of Scotland as well.
-It’s the sense that a client will come visit and think this is more than what I came for.
+This means that clients come to visit Scotland with certain expectations in mind, perhaps they want to see an ancient loch or castle, but as well as seeing these more popular destinations, they experience beautiful, more obscure areas of Scotland as well.
+It’s the sense that a client will come to visit and think this is more than what I came for.

 “It is the safest place for a rural, relaxed destination.
 You can have good fun and good history,” says Christie.
 A favorite of many is to experience the birthplace of whisky and where the drink is made.
 It is also a very diverse land; “taken a continent and squashed it down into Scotland.”
 It is also fairly accessible to people and you can travel across the whole country.